customrevolution/Unixo/README.md

 <h1>Unixo</h1>
-<p>This project is a website that showcases and sells custom sneakers.</p>
+<p>This project is a ecommerce website that showcases and sells custom sneakers.</p>
 <p>Each sneaker is in a collection of Its own and the collection changes every week.</p>